tanmoyhalder/life-insurance-persistency/orchestration/important_steps.md

 source: https://github.com/anna-geller/prefect-deployment-patterns/blob/2530e57cc1769f4cdf8476ee795b762068fafb94/a_project_template/deploy_commands_local_fs.bash#L2

 I have set up an interval schedule of every 5 minutes.
-This will create a deployment flow
+This will create a deployment flow.
+The agent will look for the run and every 5 minute executethe same code.
+This is how we automate the workflow

-You will see a clode snippet in the UI.
-Copy paste the same in your code.